OSD Procedure summary

 Overview process

-The below diagram shows an overview of the document lifecycle.
-The blue icons show where key responsibilities lies during the Standards Development process.
+The diagram below shows an overview of the document lifecycle.
+The blue icons show where key responsibilities apply during the Standards Development process.

 Actions by stage

-If a project is already registered in Project application, the initial draft can developed in the Online Standards Development platform.
+If a project is already registered in ISO Projects, the initial draft can be developed in the Online Standards Development platform.
 This will avoid having to import the content later on in the process.

 Please read the article Activate and inactivate an online document for more information about how and when you can activate an online document